jacktrusler/cheat_sheets/docs/java_springboot.md

 Spring annotations that tell springboot that the declared classes are a rest controller that is mapped to an endpoint.
 This endpoint when hit will run the function that is annotated with
 @RequestMapping.
-The @Autowired method looks for a singleton @Service class that has been initialized and allows you to access it.
+The @Autowired method looks for a singleton @Service class that has been initialized in spring memory and allows you to access it.

 ```java
 //file TopicController.java